Last updated: March 8th, 2023

 Cruisers’ burlier rims and wider tires add some rotating weight, but offer a silky ride over pavement and well-maintained dirt or gravel.
 Hybrid wheels and tires don’t provide that same floating smoothness, but they do accelerate faster (less mass) and preserve more momentum (less rolling resistance).

-In both geometry and looks, the difference between cruiser and hybrid frames is night and day.
+In both geometry and looks, the difference between hybrid vs. cruiser bike frames is night and day.

 A classic cruiser frame has graceful (if superfluous) arcs that emulate early motorcycles.
 Many modern cruiser frames have simplified their shapes, but most retain at least a nod toward their heritage.